Human Research, Technology Science as Spacesuit Work Wraps Up

-Category: Space Hits: 4Expedition 64 Flight Engineer Victor Glover works on U.S. spacesuits in the Quest airlock.
+Category: Space Hits: 5Expedition 64 Flight Engineer Victor Glover works on U.S. spacesuits in the Quest airlock.

 The Expedition 64 continued its human research studies today while also focusing on space manufacturing and technology investigations.
 Spacesuit maintenance has also wrapped up for the week aboard the International Space Station.